YDIN/branding/README.md

 Each page has multiple sections, each section header is a check-list item: "Do this..."

 Each section text provides additional information (explanation, tips, templates, links, ...) aimed to help to accomplish that particular check-list item.
-If and when something is unclear, please let me know!
+If and when something is unclear, please let me know or [help contribute to this guide](CONTRIBUTING.md).

 ### Stop for a moment first: